spiral/docs/orm/basics.md

 +-----------------------------------------+--------------+----------+
 ```

+> You might notice that there is no enum type in Postgres, it will be emulated using constrained string.

 #### Active vs Passive Schemas
-In a given example, we created Record which will automatically ensure that table exists in database and have desired set of columns and indexes.
-ORM component does not require you to declare every table column, even more, you can associate your model with existed table without even creating schema propery.
-In this case model will fetch column list from table directly, our model may look like:
+In a given example, we created Record which automatically ensures that table exists in database and have desired structure.
+ORM component does not require you to declare every table column, even more, you can associate your model with existed table without declaring schema propery.
+In this case model will fetch columns list from table directly, our model may look like:

 ```php
 class SomeRecord extends Record